sartz18/Wikipedia-Search-Engine/readme.md

 ### About Project
 •Implemented a Wikipedia Search Engine in Python.
-Based on Information Retrieval, which uses k-way merge sort to handle over 75GB wiki-dump files.
+Based on Information Retrieval, which uses k-way merge sort to handle over 75GB wiki-dump files.<br>
 •Display search-results using page relevance ranking based on tf-idf scores.
-Built Search Engine Platform by creating Inverted Index on the Wikipedia Data Dump of size 76 GB.

-###Following Steps Follows to create Inverted Indexes
+### Following Steps Follows to create Inverted Indexes

 * Parsing using etree : Need to parse each page , title tag, infobox, categorybox.
 * Tokenization  : Tokenize sentense to get each token using regular expression